What causes Kidney stones

-Crystals are caused by the formation of minerals, such as calcium oxalate
+Crystals in urine causes - Crystals are caused by crystal forming substances like of minerals, such as calcium oxalate

 Crystals are the formation of crystalline structures in the urinary tract (which includes the kidneys, ureters, and bladder).
 They form when your urine contains more crystal-forming substances — such as calcium, oxalate and uric acid — than the fluid in your urine can dilute.
 At the same time, your urine may lack substances that prevent crystals from sticking together, creating an ideal environment for crystals to form.